Outstanding Contributions

 Woman's Exponent II Magazine & Blog

-During the ratification of the Equal Rights Amendment, known as the ERA, from 1972 to 1982, Susan Kohler, a feminist who was also a member of the Mormon community in Boston, stumbled upon a collection of Exponent newspapers.
+During the pivotal period of the Equal Rights Amendment ratification, from 1972 to 1982, Susan Kohler, a feminist who was also a member of the Latter-day Saint community in Boston, Massachusetts, stumbled upon a collection of Exponent newspapers.
 These newspapers, authored by feminist-minded Mormon women, were archived at Harvard University's Widener Library and the Boston Public Library.
 The discovery of these newspapers inspired Dr. Claudia Lauper Bushman and Dr. Laurel Thatcher Ulrich, who launched Exponent II magazine in July 1974.
 This magazine is the longest-running independent publication for Latter-day Saint women (Brooks, Steenblik & Wheelwright, 2016).

-The Exponent II, a publication by and for Mormon women, has been referred to as "The spiritual descendant of the Woman's Exponent" by the Boston Mormon Feminists.
-According to Claudia Bushman, the women who spoke out before them were role models for their own lives.
-The primary goal of Exponent II is to strengthen The Church of Jesus Christ of Latter-day Saints and to encourage and develop the talents of Mormon women.
+The Boston Mormon Feminists have referred to The Exponent II, a publication by and for Mormon women, as "The spiritual descendant of the Woman's Exponent."
+Claudia Bushman called the women who spoke out role models for her.
+The primary goal of Exponent II is to empower and strengthen The Church of Jesus Christ of Latter-day Saints and to encourage and develop the talents of Mormon women.
 The publication also focuses on the experiences and concerns of diverse Mormon women from a feminist perspective.
 It is worth noting that Exponent II is the longest-running independent publication for and by Mormon women, publishing quarterly (Brooks, Steenblik & Wheelwright, 2016).
 If you want to learn more, check out the Exponent II link.

 The Century-Long Battle